 Drinking Water Source Assessment Information: This is a detailed report compiled by the Department of Health Services Office of Drinking Water.
-If you are interested in the results, call 530-938-3281.
+If you are interested in the results, please contact 530-938-3281.

-Time and Place of Regularly Scheduled Board Meetings for Public Participation: The Lake Shastina Community Services District meetings are held on the 3rd Wednesday of each month at 1:00 p.m. in the Administration Office located at 16320 Everhart Drive Weed, CA 96094 or by teleconference per agenda notice.
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: Lake Shastina Community Services District meetings are held on the 3rd Wednesday of each month at 1:00 PM in the Administration Office located at 16320 Everhart Drive, Weed CA 96094

-For More Information, Contact: Robert Moser, Public Works Director Phone: 530-938-3281
+For More Information, Contact: Rick Thompson, General Manager; Phone: (530) 938-1681